slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/05-configuration.md

 ## SSL Certificate

-Sensitive credentials are passed between a user's browser and the SlipStream server; the metadata describing machines and deployments may also contain similarly sensitive information.
-Consequently, the SlipStream proxy is configured to force the use of HTTPS.
+The SlipStream proxy is configured to force the use of HTTPS to protect the transfer of sensitive information (e.g. the users cloud credentials) while in transit.

-The server will initially start with a self-signed certificate that is generated during the initial startup of the proxy.
-For production deployment, use of a commercial certificate signed by a well-known certificate authority is very strongly recommended.
+The server will start with a self-signed certificate that is generated during the initial startup of the proxy.
+Most web browsers will warn users about self-signed certificates and may require them to create security exceptions to access services with those certificates.

-To obtain a commercial certificate, follow the instructions of your chosen provider.
-Most providers will deliver the certificate and key as a pair of files in the X509 format (`*.pem` files).
-If not, you will need to convert the delivered certificate and key to the X509 format.
+Consequently, the generated certificate should only be used for initial testing.

+For production deployments, use of a commercial certificate signed by a well-known certificate authority is very strongly recommended.
+This avoids the security warnings from browsers and makes user access to your SlipStream service easier and more secure.

+### Obtaining a Commercial Certificate

+This section describes the typical process and commands for obtaining a commercial certificate.
+The process may be slightly different for your chosen certificate provider, so always check your provider's documentation.

+Before a commercial provider can sign your certificate, you must generate a private key and a certificate signing request (CSR).
+On Linux systems, the following command will generate both:

+    $ openssl req -nodes \
+                  -newkey rsa:2048 \
+                  -keyout server.key \
+                  -out server.csr

+The `-nodes` option is important to ensure that the key is **not** created with a password.
+This command with then prompt you for the fields of the certificate's Distinguished Name (DN).
+The Common Name (CN) in the DN **must** match the DNS name of your server.

+You must then send the CSR to your certificate provider.
+This is usually done via a web form or an email.
+Your provider will then return a signed certificate and optionally a bundle of certificates that were used to sign your certificate.

+Verify that your certificate is in the X509 (`*.pem`) format.
+The following command should print the certificate information, if it is in the correct format:

+    $ openssl x509 -in server.crt -noout -text

+If it does not, then you will need to use the `openssl` command to change the format of the certificate.

+If your provider also returned a bundle of certificates used to sign your certificate, then you will need to concatenate your certificate and the certificates within the bundle.

+    $ cat myserver.crt bundle.crt > server.crt

+Change the names as appropriate.  **Your server certificate must be first within the concatenated file.**

+### Installing Your Certificate

-To install your certificate with SlipStream, copy the certificate and key to the files `server.crt` and `server.key` in the `/etc/nginx/ssl/server.crt` directory, respectively.
+To install your certificate with SlipStream, copy the certificate (or concatenated file with the server certificate and the bundled certificates) and key to the files `server.crt` and `server.key` in the `/etc/nginx/ssl/server.crt` directory, respectively. **Both files should be visible only to the `root` account.** Change the permissions to `0400` for these files.

-NOTE: The key must **not** be password protected.

-NOTE: Both files should be visible only to the `root` account.
-Change the permissions to `0400` for these files.

-After updating the certificate and configuration, restart the nginx server.
+After installing the certificate, restart the nginx server.
+Verify that the certificate presented by the server contains the correct information.
+The easiest way to do this is to connect to the SlipStream server with a browser and then click on the "lock" icon to view the certificate information.
+This is slightly different in each browser.

+The nginx installation manual contains complete information for [configuring the proxy for HTTPS][nginx-https].
+This documentation is useful in case you run into errors when starting the proxy.

 ## Examples